Colleagues

 Glenn manages the marketing and communications for the Center.
 He has worked with a variety of local and national nonprofits in member services, events and marketing roles.
 He worked for Michigan Ross in Executive Education and the Marketing Communications prior to coming to Business+Impact.
 His work with nonprofits like the Illinois Council Against Handgun Violence, Microsoft Healthcare Users Group, the Ann Arbor Symphony and Ann Arbor Civic Theatre has prepared him for the diverse offerings of the Center and the marketing channels utilized.
 Glenn has an MFA from Purdue and a BA from the University of Michigan.

-Paul Clyde, President, William Davidson Institute
+President, William Davidson Institute

 Prior to joining WDI, Paul Clyde served as the academic director of the part-time MBA program at Michigan Ross and as an economist in the Antitrust Division at the U.S. Department of Justice.
 Over the past 15 years, he has advised or directed more than 80 healthcare, education and finance projects in more than a dozen low- and middle-income countries.
 Clyde received his doctorate degree in economics from the University of California, Los Angeles and his bachelor of business administration from Indiana University.